angelo-tech-labs/enterprise-it-homelab/README.md

 GG-Sales
 ```

-Users were created inside their relevant departmental OUs and added to the corresponding security groups.

-Permissions are assigned to groups rather than directly to individual user accounts.
+Users are added to the group for their department instead of giving permissions directly to individual accounts.

+That means access can be managed through group membership, which is much easier to maintain.

 ![Active Directory Structure](screenshots/02-ad-structure.png)

 ---

-## Windows 11 Domain Client

-CLIENT01 was configured as a Windows 11 workstation on the lab network.
+## CLIENT01

+I created a Windows 11 VM called CLIENT01, connected it to the same lab network and configured it to use DC01 for DNS.

-It was configured to use DC01 for DNS and successfully joined to:
+CLIENT01 was then joined to:

 ```text
 corp.example.com
 ```

-Domain users can then sign into CLIENT01 using their Active Directory accounts.

-This allows the client workstation to receive domain authentication, permissions and future Group Policy settings from the server.
+I used this machine to test domain logins, network connectivity and permissions from the user's side rather than only configuring everything on the server.

 ---

-## Departmental File Shares
+## Department File Shares

-I created departmental folders on DC01:
+On DC01 I created separate folders for each department:

 ```text
 C:\Company Shares\